selimslab/selimslab.github.io/_posts/snippets/2020-1-2-compound-excel.md

 tags: snippets
 ---

 What happens if you save 10k a year for the next 20 years ?

-With 3% yearly return ?
+With 3% yearly return?
 5% ?
 7% ?

 an interactive tool to explore